junxit/us-congress-bills-111/bill.md

 # H.R.
 2142

-> To require the review of Government programs at least once every 5 years for purposes of assessing their performance and improving their operations, and to establish the Performance Improvement Council.
+> To require quarterly performance assessments of Government programs for purposes of assessing agency performance and improvement, and to establish agency performance improvement officers and the Performance Improvement Council.

 ## § 1.
 Short title; table of contents